MetOffice/lfric_core/documentation/source/pages/applications/application_structure.rst

 Application Structure
 =====================

-An LFRic application is defined as an executable that runs one, or possibly more, LFRic models.
-Here, we distinguish the model from the
-application: the model is the core science code that could, in principle, be used in different applications.
+The LFRic software includes core software for creating and using model fields and :ref:`LFRic component <section components>` software that is intended to support the creation of different model applications that all have a similar structure.
+This section describes a typical LFRic application that runs a single scientific model: the model is the core science code that could, in principle, be used in different applications, whereas the application is all the code used to compile a single executable.

-This section describes the structure of a simple application that runs just one LFRic model.
-The Momentum atmosphere running without coupling to an ocean model or to data assimilation systems would be an example of such an application.

-Here, we envisage an application that reads configuration information, reads input data, sets up and calls the model to integrate field data on model meshes over multiple time-steps, outputs diagnostics, and outputs checkpoint dumps.
+The Momentum atmosphere application, running without coupling to an ocean model or to data assimilation systems, is an example of such an application as it depends on several LFRic components.
+It reads configuration information, reads input data, sets up and calls the atmosphere model code to integrate field data on model meshes over multiple time-steps, outputs diagnostics, and outputs checkpoint dumps.

-The application and the model relies on LFRic infrastructure that comprises the core code for managing model data, but may also use one or more :ref:`LFRic components <section components>`.
-LFRic components are self-contained packages of technical or scientific code.

 TODO: Add a diagram that illustrates a simplified calling tree.